Amine gas treating: Amines

-Both H2S and CO2 are acid gases and hence corrosive to carbon steel.
-However, in an amine treating unit, CO2 is the stronger acid of the two.
-H2S forms a film of iron sulfide on the surface of the steel that acts to protect the steel.
-When treating gases with a high percentage of CO2, corrosion inhibitors are often used and that permits the use of higher concentrations of amine in the circulating solution.
+Both H2S and CO2 are acid gases and hence corrosive to unprotected carbon steel.
+Their corrosiveness are greatly enhanced in the presence of moisture.
+However, in an amine treating unit, CO2 is a stronger acid than H2S.
+Furthermore hydrogen sulfide can form a passivating film of iron sulfide that may act to protect the steel.
+When treating gases with a high percentage of CO2, control of the CO2 loading in the amine is important to protect carbon steel from corrosion.
+Higher amine concentrations will have lower loading compared to lower concentrations at the same circulation rate.

-Another factor involved in choosing an amine concentration is the relative solubility of H2S and CO2 in the selected amine.
+Another factor involved in choosing the amine concentration is the relative solubility of H2S and CO2 in the selected amine.
 The choice of the type of amine will affect the required circulation rate of amine solution, the energy consumption for the regeneration and the ability to selectively remove either H2S alone or CO2 alone if desired.
 For more information about selecting the amine concentration, the reader is referred to Kohl and Nielsen's book.

 MEA and DEA

 MEA and DEA are primary and secondary amines.
 They are very reactive and can effectively remove a high volume of gas due to a high reaction rate.
-However, due to stoichiometry, the loading capacity is limited to 0.5 mol CO2 per mole of amine.
+However, due to stoichiometry, the loading capacity is limited to 0.55 mol CO2 per mole of amine.
 MEA and DEA also require a large amount of energy to strip the CO2 during regeneration, which can be up to 70% of total operating costs.
-They are also more corrosive and chemically unstable compared to other amines.
+They are also more corrosive and chemically unstable compared to other amines if the concentration is excessive.

+Other amines

+Piperazines have been proposed for carbon capture and storage (CCS) because piperazine is very efficient at CO2 removal.
+The capabilities of piperazine are within the bounds of and thus favored for carbon capture.
+Piperazine can be thermally regenerated through multi-stage flash distillation and other methods after being used in operating temperatures up to 150 °C and recycled back into the absorption process, providing for higher overall energy performance in amine gas treating processes.
+Pilot plant studies have been conducted.